What is it and how is it diagnosed?

 Treatment Options for Fibromyalgia

 Treatments for fibromyalgia include medications, self-care, and alternative treatments.
 Medications include over the counter pain relievers such as acetaminophen (Tylenol), ibuprofen (Motrin, Advil), naproxen (Aleve).
 Your doctor may prescribe anti-depressants like Cymbalta or Savella to ease the pain and fatigue associated with fibromyalgia.
 Anti-seizure medications, such as Gabapentin and Lyrica are also commonly prescribed to fibromyalgia sufferers.
-While there is limited research on the benefits of chiropractic treatment for fibromyalgia patients, early results indicate that regularly seeing a chiropractor at Rutherford Allied Medical Group could lead to a reduction in many of the unpleasant symptoms of this painful condition.
+While there is limited research on the benefits of chiropractic treatment for fibromyalgia patients, early results indicate that regularly seeing a chiropractor could lead to a reduction in many of the unpleasant symptoms of this painful condition.